Alan Tesler

 About

 Alan Tesler is a scholar working on Oncology, Hematology and Surgery.
-According to data from OpenAlex, Alan Tesler has authored 11 papers receiving a total of 313 indexed citations (citations by other indexed papers that have themselves been cited), including 6 papers in Oncology, 6 papers in Hematology and 4 papers in Surgery.
+According to data from OpenAlex, Alan Tesler has authored 11 papers receiving a total of 318 indexed citations (citations by other indexed papers that have themselves been cited), including 6 papers in Oncology, 6 papers in Hematology and 4 papers in Surgery.
 Recurrent topics in Alan Tesler’s work include Hematopoietic Stem Cell Transplantation (6 papers), Polyomavirus and related diseases (3 papers) and Radiation Therapy and Dosimetry (2 papers).
 Alan Tesler is often cited by papers focused on Hematopoietic Stem Cell Transplantation (6 papers), Polyomavirus and related diseases (3 papers) and Radiation Therapy and Dosimetry (2 papers).
-Alan Tesler collaborates with scholars based in United States and United Kingdom.
-Alan Tesler's co-authors include Stephen A. Feig, Richard E. Champlin, Edward B. Arenson, Robert Peter Gale, Winston G. Ho, Coralee Yale, Gerhard Opelz, D. J. Winston, DW Golde and Martin J. Cline and has published in prestigious journals such as Blood, PEDIATRICS and Radiology.
+Alan Tesler collaborates with scholars based in United States.
+Alan Tesler's co-authors include Stephen A. Feig, Richard E. Champlin, Edward B. Arenson, Robert Peter Gale, Coralee Yale, Winston G. Ho, Gerhard Opelz, D. J. Winston, W. G. Ho and DW Golde and has published in prestigious journals such as The Lancet, Blood and PEDIATRICS.

 In The Last Decade